 Some injuries from car accidents don’t manifest right away, or don’t result in the symptoms you might expect.
 It is important, therefore, to seek the care of a doctor as soon as possible after an accident.
 If you fail to quickly discover and seek treatment for injuries which were caused by your accident, you may be prevented from receiving compensation for those injuries.

 Contact an experienced personal injury lawyer

 Even if you believe your insurance will cover the full cost of your accident expenses, it is helpful to speak with a lawyer about your claim.
 A lawyer can help you file a successful claim with your insurer so that you get compensation right away, rather than having to appeal denials and engage in lengthy negotiations.
 If it appears that you’ll need to file a lawsuit to make a full recovery based on your injuries, having a lawyer who is already familiar with your case will help expedite the process and get your claims resolved faster.

-If you’ve been injured in a car accident or truck crash in New York, seek help getting the money you deserve for your claims by contacting the knowledgeable and effective Hudson Valley car accident lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation, at 845-236-4411 in Marlboro, or 845-331-4100 in Kingston.
+If you’ve been injured in a car accident or truck crash in New York, seek help getting the money you deserve for your claims by contacting the knowledgeable and effective Kingston car accident lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation, at 845-236-4411 in Marlboro, or 845-331-4100 in Kingston.